 - The general fitness of both parents

-- Generally speaking, the court looks at the character, habits, and physical and mental condition (addictions, rage issues) of both parents to see whether it thinks you are “fit.”
+- Generally speaking, the court looks at the character, habits, physical and mental condition (addictions, rage issues) of both parents to see whether it thinks you are “fit.”

-- How much time and the quality of the time that both parents spent with the child, before or after you split up.
+- How much time and the quality of the time both parents spent with the child, before or after you split up.